Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Results

-We compared the results of our segmentation models to two baseline methods.
-The first is the initial model trained solely using the seed loss.
-The second is by taking the L1 distance between the FLAIR channel of an image and its non-cancerous variant, applying a median filter with a 5x5x5 filter, and then thresholding the filtered L1 distance map, as was done by \citep{10.1007/978-3-030-11723-8_16} when they acquired their state-of-the-art results for 2D MR weakly supervised glioma segmentation.
-These results are presented in Table \ref{tab:comparative}.
+Examples of cancerous MR images and their generated non-cancerous variants are presented in Figure \ref{fig:conversion}.
+Examples of cancerous MR images, their generated segmentations, and their true segmentations are visualized in Figure \ref{fig:segmentation_comparison}.

-These results demonstrate that for both datasets, the proposed appproach improves on both baselines.
-The proposed approach significantly outperformed the baseline methods using the BraTS dataset.
-These results also show that despite the refined segmentations being negligibly worse than the initial segmentations when using the proposed approach on the pLGG dataset, on which the classifier was unable to acquire a strong understanding of glioma, the refined segmentations still outperformed the baseline segmentation methods.
+We evaluated how the mean Dice changes with different threshold values when using our proposed WSCM to filter generated segmentations.
+We also compared the results of our segmentation models with two baseline methods.
+The first is the model trained solely using the seed loss.
+The second is a method done by the state-of-the-art method for 2D weakly supervised glioma segmentation on MR images, which takes the L1 distance between the FLAIR channel of an image and its non-cancerous variant, applies a median filter with a 5x5x5 filter, and then thresholds the filtered L1 distance map \cite{10.1007/978-3-030-11723-8_16}.
+The Dice for each baseline model and the proposed segmentation model at different WSCM thresholds is presented in Table \ref{tab:mean_dice_all}.
+The table also presents the percentage of images removed across all cohorts.
+The WSCM thresholds above 0.4 and 0.1 for BraTS and PLGNT respectively have not been included because the Dice coefficients stagnate at these thresholds.